-- (i) urge the Federal Government of Nigeria to lead the effort, establishing a systematic framework as a matter of justice and human rights, and galvanize the African Union to reach a collective decision and come up with reform proposals that include at least two seats for Africa on The United Nations Security Council; - (ii) also urge the Federal Government to form an international coalition to be charged with highlevel engagements required to embark on a global diplomatic tour to solicit the political support needed for the agreed reform proposals; - (iii) further urge the Federal Government to form an international coalition to initiate the steps at the UNGA to introduce a resolution to amend the UN Charter to reflect the proposed changes of the reform of the United Nations Security Council; and - (iv) mandate the committees on Foreign Affairs, Co-operation and Integration in Africa, Treaties, Protocols and Agreements, and Legislative Compliance (when constituted) to ensure compliance.
+- (i) urge the Executive Arm of Government to lead the effort, establishing a systematic framework as a matter of justice and human rights, and galvanize the African Union to reach a collective decision and come up with reform proposals that include at least two seats for Africa on The United Nations Security Council; - (ii) also urge the Executive Arm of Government to form an international coalition to be charged with high-level engagements required to embark on a global diplomatic tour to solicit the political support needed for the agreed reform proposals; - (iii) further urge the Executive Arm of Government to form an international coalition to initiate the steps at the UNGA to introduce a resolution to amend the UN Charter to reflect the proposed changes of the reform of the United Nations Security Council; and - (iv) mandate the committees on Foreign Affairs, Co-operation and Integration in Africa, Treaties, Protocols and Agreements, and Legislative Compliance (when constituted) to ensure compliance (Hon.
+Ahmed Munir Lere Federal Constituency).